rwynn/monstache-site/src/config.md

 ## elasticsearch-max-conns

-int (default 10)
+int (default 4)

 The size of the Elasticsearch HTTP connection pool.
 This determines the concurrency of bulk indexing requests to Elasticsearch.
-If you increase this value you may begin to see bulk indexing failures if the bulk index queue gets overloaded.
-The default size of this queue is 50.
+If you increase this value too high you may begin to see bulk indexing failures if the bulk index queue gets overloaded.
 To increase the size of the bulk indexing queue you can update the Elasticsearch config file:

 	thread_pool:
 	    bulk:
 		queue_size: 200

 For more information see [Thread Pool](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-threadpool.html).

+You will want to tune this variable in sync with the `elasticsearch-max-bytes` option.

 ## elasticsearch-retry